 To find out whether a specific package is installed, filter the output with the

 For example, to find out if the unzip package is installed on the system you would run:

 sudo yum list installed | grep unzip

 unzip.x86_64 6.0-19.el7 @anaconda

-The output above shows that we have unzip version 6.0-19 installed on our machine.
+The output above shows that unzip version 6.0-19 is installed on the machine.

 List Installed Packages with Rpm